 Royal Match’s revenue is equally as impressive as its downloads count.

-When looking at all-time revenue, this game is nearing $500 million – not bad for a fairly new game.
+When looking at all-time revenue, this game has surpassed $600 million, reaching almost $640 million – not bad for a relatively young game.
 If we take a look at the graph above, it shows that the revenues are steadily growing each month.
 That tells us Royal Match is consistently growing and doesn’t show any signs of stopping.

 Cumulative RpD refers to lifetime revenue divided by lifetime downloads.
 The resulting curve describes LTV accumulation dynamics, and its extrapolation helps infer future LTV.